Evaluating an Expert’s Qualifications: 10 Items to Consider

 Attorney meeting reviewing documents

 In the pre-Daubert days, the primary test for expert witness testimony admissibility was an expert’s background or qualifications.
 Understanding what qualifies someone as an expert was crucial.
 After the Daubert trilogy, courts pivoted from emphasizing an expert’s qualifications to placing greater emphasis on the reliability test.
-Proponents of expert testimony now usually spend the majority of their time making sure their expert’s testimony is reliable instead of defending the expert’s qualifications.
+Proponents of expert testimony now usually spend the majority of their time making sure their expert’s testimony is reliable instead of defending an expert witness's qualifications.
 However, the attorney who neglects to prepare for an attack on their expert’s qualifications is playing a dangerous game.
 Knowing how to evaluate expertise is essential as a poorly qualified expert may come under close scrutiny by a trial judge looking to limit his testimony.

 Below, we’ve identified 10 points to remember regarding expert qualifications.
 Refer to these while vetting and finding your experts, before depositions, Daubert briefings, and trial.